raymondjohnson/md-cv/index.md

 `2009-2018`
 __University of Colorado Boulder__ Ph.D., Education &mdash; Curriculum and Instruction

-Emphasis in Mathematics Education, David C. Webb, Advisor<br />
+Emphasis in Mathematics Education, David C. Webb, Advisor<br>
 Dissertation: _Designing for Consensus and the Standards for Mathematical Practice_

 `2000-2002`